Quadratic Equation Solver

 The discriminant is D = b² - 4ac.
 It determines the nature of the roots: If D > 0: Two distinct real roots (parabola crosses x-axis twice).
 If D = 0: One repeated real root (parabola touches x-axis).
 If D < 0: Two complex conjugate roots (parabola doesn't cross x-axis).
 The discriminant also tells us if the roots are rational (perfect square discriminant) or irrational.

-How do I solve quadratic equations by factoring?
+What's the simplest way to solve quadratic equations by factoring?

 To solve by factoring: Write the equation in standard form ax² + bx + c = 0.
 Factor the quadratic expression into two binomials: (px + q)(rx + s) = 0.
 Set each factor equal to zero: px + q = 0 or rx + s = 0.
 Solve each linear equation for x.
 Example: x² - 5x + 6 = 0 factors to (x - 2)(x - 3) = 0, so x = 2 or x = 3.

-What are methods to solve quadratic equations?
+Walk me through methods to solve quadratic equations.

 Five main methods: 1) Quadratic Formula - works for all equations, 2) Factoring - when the quadratic factors nicely, 3) Completing the Square - rewrite in vertex form, 4) Graphing - find x-intercepts visually, 5) Square Root Property - when b = 0.
 Our solver uses the quadratic formula as it's universal and always works, showing detailed steps.